AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/indexing-tab.md

 ![product index table(s)](../../assets/tools/indexing-tab-4.jpg)

 This frame looks at product index tables across a selected timeframe.
-This query is looking at the duration ofany datastore operations against tables with ‘%product%’ in the table name.
+This query is looking at the duration of any datastore operations against tables with ‘%product%’ in the table name.